-of cosmic time, by measuring their redshift distribution as a function of restframe type (Driver et al. 1998; Fig. 5).
+morphology and structure can be then made (e.g., Odewahn et al., 2002).
+JWST can measure how galaxies of all Hubble types formed over a wide range of cosmic time, by measuring their redshift distribution as a function of rest-frame type (Driver et al., 1995; Fig. 5).
 For this to work, the galaxy structure must be well imaged for large samples from deep, uniform and high quality multi-wavelength images, which JWST can do through dedicated surveys.

-Spatially resolved NIRSpec and MIRI integral-field spectra of distant galaxies - when compared to the quantitative structure from NIRCam Fourier Decompositions - will allow to directly trace the physical causes of locally enhanced star-formation: infall, bulk velocities in excess of regular rotation, etc, and so map galaxy assembly in detail.
-For the sake of space, the detailed spatially-resolved spectroscopic studies of distant galaxies possible with JWST NIRSpec and MIRI are not reviewed here, but readers are referred to, e.g., Lilly et al. (1998) and Abraham et al. (1999) as to how such studies have been done in the past, and to the websites in the References as to how JWST will address the mass assembly of galaxies in this manner more quantitatively, and at much higher redshifts.
+Spatially resolved NIRSpec and MIRI integral-field spectra of distant galaxies - when compared to the quantitative structure from NIRCam Fourier Decompositions - will allow to directly trace the physical causes of locally enhanced star-formation: infall, bulk velocities in excess of regular rotation, etc., and so map galaxy assembly in detail.
+For the sake of space, the detailed spatially resolved spectroscopic studies of distant galaxies possible with JWST NIRSpec and MIRI are not reviewed here, but readers are referred to, e.g., Lilly et al. (1998) and Abraham et al. (1999) as to how such studied have been done in the past, and to the websites in the References as to how JWST will address the mass assembly of galaxies in this manner more quantitatively, and at much higher redshifts.

 Fig. 6 shows how - with proper restframe-UV templates and training - JWST can quantitatively measure the evolution of galaxy morphology and structure over a wide range of cosmic time.
-These JWST simulations show that: (1) Most disks become invisible due to SB-dimming at very high redshifts ( $z \simeq 15-20$ ), but they likely formed at $z \simeq 1-2$ anyway; (2) High-SB structures in star-forming objects and mergers/train-wrecks are visible to $z \simeq 10-15$ ; (3) Point sources (e.g., Pop III star clusters and weak AGN) are visible to $z \simeq 15-20$ .
-With proper restframe-UV training, deep JWST surveys can thus quantitatively measure the evolution of galaxy structure and morphology over the entire epoch of galaxy assembly (i.e., from $z \simeq 15$ to $z \simeq 1$ ).
+These JWST simulations show that: (1) Most grand design disks become invisible due to SB-dimming at very high redshifts ( $z \approx 15-20$ ), but they likely formed at $z \approx 1-2$ anyway; (2) High-SB structures in star-forming objects and mergers/train-wrecks are visible to $z \approx 10-15$ ; (3)